 - access and obtain a copy of your data on request;

 - require IFS to change incorrect or incomplete data;

 - require IFS to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing;

-- request IFS to stop processing data for a certain period of time if the data is inaccurate or there is a dispute about whether or not your interests outweigh the legitimate reasons for processing data.
+- ask IFS to stop processing data for a period if data is inaccurate or there is a dispute about whether or not your interests override IFS’ legitimate grounds for processing data.

 If you would like to exercise any of these rights, please contact us at privacy@IFS.com.

-You are neither legally nor contractually obliged to provide data to IFS during the recruitment process.
-However, if you do not provide the information, IFS may not be able to process your application correctly or at all.
-If your application is successful, it is a condition of any offer of employment that you provide evidence of your right to work in the country within which the position is based and provide satisfactory references.
+You are under no statutory or contractual obligation to provide data to IFS during the recruitment process.
+However, if you do not provide the information, IFS may not be able to process your application properly or at all.
+If your application is successful, it will be a condition of any offer of employment that you provide evidence of your right to work in the Country within which the position is based and provide satisfactory references.

 You are under no obligation to provide information for equal opportunities monitoring purposes and there are no consequences for your application if you choose not to provide such information.